Ocean Indicators Platform for Policy makers

 User Group Core Requirements

-Policy-makers High-level executive summaries, trend forecasting, and actionable insights for decision support.
+Policy-makers High-level executive summaries, trend forecasting, and actionable insights for decision making.

-Scientists Granular access to raw datasets, specialized filtering parameters, and technical metadata documentation.
+Scientists Granular access to raw datasets, metadata, and advanced filtering capabilities.

 Strategy & Analysis